Th3Nathan/Javascript-Game/README.md

 I added some extra features as well:

--A score, and gems that appear which will increase it -The ability to select player avatar
+A score, gems that appear which will increase it, the ability to select player avatar, Sound effects, and a modal with instructions.
--Sound effects
--A modal with instructions

 You can try it here: